pastorsj/LegendaryPatterns/README.md

 Add class names (including package) to the static "classes" String array*
 Run DesignParser, where a text.dot file is created in the input_output folder
 Run graphviz (such as via dot.exe or gvedit.exe) on the .dot file
-The above step can also be done from the command line, by run the command: 'dot -Tpng text.dot -o output.png', where dot.exe is in the same folder as the text.dot file.
+The above step can also be done from the command line, by running the command: 'dot -Tpng text.dot -o output.png', where dot.exe is in the same folder as the text.dot file.

 ## Who did what